sornas/site-v2/website/pages/ncpc_en.md

 able to compete from home if they so wish, and due to this there is a limit of one computer per team member rather than the usual one computer per team.

-~~For those interested and willing, LiTHe kod will offer access to university computer labs and free food on the day of the contest.
+<del>For those interested and willing, LiTHe kod will offer access to university
+computer labs and free food on the day of the contest.
 Due to the new rules above, however, this is not a requirement for participating.
-For those competing on-site we will begin at 10:00 in Ada Lovelace, door 27 in B-huset, with information about the contest rules and a few words from our sponsors.~~
+For those competing on-site we will begin at 10:00 in Ada Lovelace, door 27 in B-huset, with information about the contest rules and a few words from our sponsors.</del>

 We will begin at 10:00 in [our Discord Server](https://discord.gg/UG5YYsN) with a streamed intro presentation.